 About the Practice

 Drs.
 Rick Cofer and Ryan McNutt lead the team of oral health professionals at Premier Family Dental.
-They are proud of the wide range of services they offer and want to help patients improve the health of their smiles.
+They are proud of the wide range of our-services they offer and want to help patients improve the health of their smiles.
 For those looking to replace missing teeth, they offer durable dental implants.
 If you recently had a tooth pulled and want to have it replaced, they can also give you information on when you can get dental implants after a tooth extraction.
 Call Premier Family Dental at (254) 732-0309 or visit their website for more information or to make an appointment.